0dan0/qr/docs/control/actions/README.md

 * **\>**timeA**\<**timeB**cmdTrue+cmdTrue~cmdFalse+cmdFalse** e.g. mP>06:00<20:00"wait 3m"+!180SQ~"wait tomorrow"+!06:00S!R - The '+' characters allow you to extend the conditional command, like changing mode before the action.
 * **"any text"** e.g. mV"Video\nMode"!S!5E!4NmP"Photo\nMode"!S!5R - this will display "Video Mode" and "Photo Mode" when switch to those modes.

-Known Issue: The saved and load scripts can't support conditionals, as the '<' and '>' characters, nor are " characters supported in scripts.
-This oversight will hopefully be addressed in a future Labs build.
-So scripts are currently limited to a simple series of actions.
-The conditionals are functioning correction within QR Code reading.
-So commands/scripts that use conditionals will be limited to around 200 characters in a single QR Code.

 # Experiment Here

 ## Typing-in Your Custom Action: